 I usually try not to hit the same coffee spot twice on a trip, but ya’ll I couldn’t help myself!!
 Dutch Bros Creme Brulee Pumpkin Spice cold brew was the drink I didn’t know I was missing.
 Warning: getting this drink could be dangerous for your bank account, as you need to get one daily to fuel this addiction.

 I’m starting a petition to bring Dutch Bros to Florida ASAP.
+Lucky for my Arizona peeps, you’ll find these scattered all throughout the neighborhoods in Phoenix!

 I hope this guide has been helpful to you.
-It was my pleasure doing the legwork and research to determine some of the must-visit restaurants in Scottsdale and Phoenix.
+It was my pleasure doing the legwork and research to determine some of the must-visit fun restaurants in Scottsdale and Phoenix.
 If you have any suggestions for places I should check out the next time I’m in town drop em!

 If you plan on making your way to Utah, be sure to check out my other guides like: